-With just 1-2 hours of meal prep every weekend you can save countless hours in the kitchen during the week (and have less dirty dishes).
+With just 1-2 hours of meal prep every weekend you can save countless hours in the kitchen during the week.
 Today, I’m showing you 9 ingredients that I’ve prepped and several meal prep ideas.
 It’s easy to combine these ingredients for healthy recipes that take less than 5 minutes to make.

 When it comes to healthy eating, there’s one strategy that works time and again – planning ahead.
 Because when do we most often throw our healthy eating goals out the window?
 When we’re busy, right?
 And when that cookie, cupcake, slice of pizza or burger sounds easy, cheap and well….easy (it bears repeating).

 But what if I were to tell you that you could meal prep several healthy ingredients in 1-2 hours on Sunday to save time in the kitchen all week long?
 Yep, that’s the beauty of meal prep.

 The way I do meal prep may be different from most meal prep advice that you see or read about.
 Most website will have you preparing the same meal over-and-over for 5 days of same same.
 For instance, chicken with white rice and veggies.
 Those are your simple meal prep recipes.

 Don’t get me wrong, I like chicken with white rice and veggies (in fact, you’ll see it below).
 But I don’t want that exact same meal five nights in a row.
 Because let’s be honest, palate fatigue is real my friends.

 And if the meals you prepped on Sunday start to sound boring, unappetizing or less than desirable by Thursday or Friday, that’s when you make those previously mentioned poor food choices.
 Yep, even when you have a healthy meal sitting right there in your fridge.